metadriverse/metadriverse.github.io/_pages/aim.md

 ## Summary

 **Adaptive Intervention Mechanism (AIM)** is a robot-gated Interactive Imitation Learning (IIL) algorithm.

-* AIM does not rely on hand-crafted task reward functions.
 * AIM learns an adaptive intervention criterion via a proxy Q-function that mimics human decisions.
+* Human does not need to continuously monitor until AIM requests human help.

 In experiments on continuous (MetaDrive) and discrete (MiniGrid) tasks, AIM: